colega/zeropool/README.md

-# `zeropool` is a type-safe zero-allocation sync.Pool alternative for Go
+# `zeropool` is a type-safe zero-allocation sync.Pool

 ## TL;DR